 The Berkeley MBA Application

-*Executive Assessment (EA) is a new exam option that we accept for applicants with 8 or more years of work experience.
+*Executive Assessment (EA) is an additional exam option that we accept for applicants with 6 or more years of work experience.

 Letters of Recommendation

-A $200 application fee is required and payable by credit card within the online application.
-Application fee waivers are available for U.S. military service members and for nonprofit and public service employees.
+A $200 non-refundable application fee is required and payable by credit card within the online application.

 English Language Proficiency Requirement (If applicable)